devclokoja/weekly-challenges/week1/README.md

 ## UI/UX Design

 Mi Card is a personal business card.
-Design your personal business card with details:
+Design your personal business card for web and mobile with details:

 - Full name
 - Job title